httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 frames.

-{{server-scheduling}} presents examples where servers that prioritize responses in a certain way might be starved of the ability to transmit payload.
+{{server-scheduling}} presents examples where servers that prioritize responses in a certain way might be starved of the ability to transmit responses.

 The security considerations from {{STRUCTURED-FIELDS}} apply to the processing of priority parameters defined in {{parameters}}.